-Aleph Finance Group is a financial company headquartered in London, acting as holding company of its Group that is active in managing investments, providing advisory services and insurance solutions to high net worth individuals, family offices and companies throughout Europe.
-Aleph was incorporated in 2008 with the legal name of Pairstech Limited and, until 2015, was dormant.
+Aleph Finance Group is a London based holding company of its Group, which is active in managing investments, the provision of advisory services and insurance solutions to high net worth individuals, family offices and corporates across Europe.
+Aleph was incorporated in 2008 under the legal name of Pairstech Limited and, until 2015, was dormant.
 As of 3 June 2015, Pairstech Limited changed its legal name to Pairstech CM Ltd.

-In March 2016, following the departure of a minority partner of Pairstech Capital Management LLP, Aleph increased its interest in Pairstech in order to support its development.
+In March 2016, following the departure of a minority partner of Pairstech Capital Management LLP, Aleph increased its interest in Pairstech to support its development.

-In 2017, the reporting dates of Aleph have changed from 30 April to 31 December, in order to align them with those of its Investees.
+In 2017, Aleph's reporting dates have changed from 30 April to 31 December, in order to align them with those of its Investees.